Table of Contents

 Regulated investment companies (RICs) and real estate investment trusts (REITs) must report any backup withholding on Form 945 in the year that the dividends are actually paid.
 This includes January payments of dividends declared during October, November, and December of the prior year.
 See the Instructions for Form 1099-DIV for special reporting requirements.

 Add lines 1 and 2.
 If total taxes are $2,500 or more, the amount reported on line 3 must equal the total liability for the year reported on line 7M of the Monthly Summary of Federal Tax Liability, or line M of Form 945-A, Annual Record of Federal Tax Liability.

 Enter your total Form 945 deposits for the year, including any overpayment that you applied from filing Form 945-X and any overpayment that you applied from your 2014 return.

 If line 3 is more than line 4, enter the difference on line 5.
 Otherwise, see Overpayment, later.
-You do not have to pay if line 5 is under $1.
+You don't have to pay if line 5 is under $1.
 Generally, you should have a balance due only if your total taxes for the year (line 3) are less than $2,500.
 If you made payments under the accuracy of deposits rule, see section 11 of Pub.
-15 (Circular E).
+15.

 If you were required to make federal tax deposits, pay the amount shown on line 5 by EFT.
-If you were not required to make federal tax deposits, you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
-For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.
+If you weren't required to make federal tax deposits, you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
+For more information on electronic payment options, visit the IRS website at www.irs.gov/payments.